lzhang124/swift_timeline/README.md

 # swift_timeline
-A simple timeline view for swift.
+A simple timeline view with swift (as seen in FishBowl)